Akeedy/portfolio-backend/README.md

 # portfolio-backend

 backend for akeedy.github.io

-appsettingsjon deleted, add your own file
+appsettingsjon , obj and bin hidden, add your own files